jerryq0101/uoft_proj_frontend/README.md

 # Prerequisite Tree Visualizer (UofT) - Frontend Visualizer

 ### A web application that visualizes prerequisite trees for courses at the University of Toronto, with a focus on the Computer Science department.

 ---

+### Backend Parts

+- ADD HERE WHEN DOCUMENTATION COMPLETE

 ### Features